If you are in New Zealand, please click here.

 We are pleased to offer an advanced cellular roaming network that allows you to make calls from anywhere in the world using your own mobile phone and number.
 If your network provider supports them, you may be able to access GPRS and GSM services such as email, web access, and text messaging.
 Guests are encouraged to check with their providers prior to sailing, to enable roaming and check rates.
 All international roaming charges will be billed to your home carrier.

 In some ports the ship will anchor offshore and use smaller boats which hold around 100 people (known as tenders) to transport guests to shore.
 Guests will go to a tender platform from which you will board the tender.
 On occasion and due to operational reasons, it is necessary for us to switch from a docked port of call to a tender.
-Please note that passengers use tenders at their own risk.
+Please note that passengers embark, travel in and disembark tenders at their own risk.

-To get the most enjoyment out of your visit to a port of call, we recommend you select one of our shore excursions.
+To get the most enjoyment out of your visit to a port of call, we recommend you take advantage of shore excursions.
 Shore excursions are available in most ports of call and can be purchased online before your cruise or onboard the ship.
 Please book your shore excursions as soon as possible since some shore excursions can only accommodate a limited number of participants.
 Please visit RoyalCaribbean.com.au to research and book your shore excursions, or contact your travel agent for further information.

 The information contained in our brochures is correct to the best of our knowledge at the time of the brochure going to print.
 Our brochure descriptions may refer to activities which may be available in the ports you are visiting.
-We have no involvement in any such activities, which are neither run, supervised or controlled in any way by us.
-They are provided by local operators who are entirely independent of us.
+Please note that these excursions are owned and operated by local operators who are independent third parties.
+We have no involvement in any such activities, as they are neither run, supervised nor controlled in any way by us.
 Accordingly, we cannot guarantee that shore excursions are available generally or for guests with disabilities – please contact us or your travel agent for information on specific excursions.
-Agreements guests enter into in relation to shore excursions do not form any part of your contract with us irrespective of the fact we may assist you in booking such activities.
-Accordingly, we cannot accept any liability in relation to such activities and the acceptance of liability contained in clause 39 of our Information, Terms and Conditions does not apply to them.
-We cannot guarantee accuracy at all times of information given in relation to such activities or about the resorts/area you are visiting generally (except where this concerns the services which will form part of your contract) or that any particular excursion or activity which does not form part of our contract will take place as these services are not under our control.
+Agreements guests enter into in relation to shore excursions are between guests and the local operators, and do not form any part of your contract with us, irrespective of the fact we may provide practical assistance to you in booking such activities or even make the booking on your behalf.
+Accordingly, we cannot accept any liability, whether in contract, tort or otherwise, in relation to such activities and the acceptance of liability contained in clause 39 of our Information, Terms and Conditions does not apply to them.
+Shore excursions may involve or require physical exertion, or involve a degree of risk or danger, and you should carefully consider whether the shore excursion is suitable for you.
+It is your responsibility to adequately research any shore excursions and/or activities you intend to participate in and make any relevant enquiries of the third party operators of same to ensure that you are prepared with appropriate attire for the excursion/activity, including any necessary attire for difficult/dangerous terrain, physical exertion for long periods, and/or extremes of weather.
+Further, we cannot guarantee and do not make any representations as to the accuracy of any information given by us or local operators in relation to such activities or about the resorts/area/location you are visiting generally (except where this concerns the services which will form part of your contract) or that any particular excursion or activity which does not form part of our contract will take place, or the way in which it will take place, as these services are not under our control.
 If you feel that any of the activities mentioned in our brochures, which are not part of our contract, are vital to the enjoyment of your holiday, write to us immediately and we will tell you the latest known situation in regard to those activities.
-If after the time of printing of our brochures, we become aware of any material alterations to resorts/area information and or such outside activities, which can reasonably be expected to affect your decision to book a holiday with us, we will do our best to pass on this information at the time of the booking.
+If after the time of printing of our brochures, we become aware of any material alterations to resorts/area information and or such outside activities, which can reasonably be expected to affect your decision to book a holiday with us, we will do our best to pass on this information at the time of the booking, though we cannot guarantee to do so.

 Please note that we may be able to offer shore excursions for those guests with limited mobility, however, different charges may apply.
 Please contact our Special Services Department by email at firstname.lastname@example.org at the time of booking.